Are you in for some SEO hacks?

 When it comes to SEO, maximizing CTR is crucial to getting a high return on investment.
 Having a good CTR shows that your website is relevant to the search query.
 The more people that find and click your website in the search results, the more relevant your site becomes in the eyes of Google and other search engines.
 And yes, it also justifies your site’s ranking position.

-In order to attract more number of clicks, you need to focus on other factors too.
+In order to attract more clicks, you need to focus on other factors too.

 Here are a few things that you can work on to ensure more people are clicking your website instead of your competitors.